Is Your Files Safe With Cloud Storage Provider?

 With the advent of cloud-based backup and storage services, keeping all of your digital properties in one secure and accessible location is the norm rather than the exception.

 By storing all of your files on the internet, you can rest easy knowing that your files are safe and sound even if your PC suffers from a crash or hard drive failure.

-But here’s the question: Are your files safe with a cloud storage provider?
+But here’s the question: Are your files safe with a cloud storage provider and how you can protect yourself when using it?
 Is your private information safe on the Internet?

 To answer this question, let’s examine a couple of security factors in play.

 First off, let me tell you this: Passwords can be hacked!

 That said, it doesn’t mean using a password isn’t safe.
 It’s actually one of the most common and important security features you could ever ask from a service provider.

 However, passwords are quite vulnerable to dictionary and brute force attacks that hackers and identity thieves use day-in and day-out.